The Ultimate Charleston Travel Guide (2025)

 Uptown Social: Great for younger crowds.
 Usually has live music on the first floor and a DJ on the second floor.
 There’s also a rooftop area.

 Blind Tiger Pub: “Old School” pub in an alehouse dating back to 1803.
-Delicious cocktails, a cute outdoor seating area, and live music - what more could you ask for?
+Delicious cocktails, and a cute outdoor seating area.

-Low Tide Brewing (Johns Island): Brewery with a lot of great outdoor space and amazing food trucks.
+Low Tide Brewing (Johns Island): Serving local brews with a great outdoor space and amazing food trucks.

 Downtown